daria-analytics/ab-test-online-cinema/README.md

-# ab-test-online-cinema
-A/B testing analysis of an online cinema using Python and statistical methods A/B testing analysis of an online cinema using Python and statistical methods

 # A/B Test Analysis for an Online Cinema

+A/B testing analysis of an online cinema using Python and statistical methods

 ## Project Overview